Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Findings

-The pressure to promote one's work now extends beyond traditional channels, onto the preprint server arXiv and social media.
-P4 describes how his students have strategies to get their arXiv papers noticed, like submitting papers at a specific time to get them to the top of the daily arXiv notification emails: \textit{``if they take your submission on Thursday and it goes up on the arXiv most recent publications list it's up for all of Friday, Saturday, and Sunday...so it gets more days of exposure...It improves your odds that somebody will notice your thing.''} P8 describes the pressure on her students to promote their work: \textit{``social media, like promoting one's research has become such a big thing and I think students...are realizing, oh it's not enough for me to, y'know, come up with a paper, post it on arXiv, get it accepted.
-I also need to tweet about it.
+Why would many authors begin to engage in these teaser figure and title practices over the course of the 2010s?
+One explanation is a change in medium through which research reaches its audience, from conference and journal proceedings onto social media and preprint websites.
+P4 describes how his students have strategies to get their papers noticed on the preprint site arXiv: \textit{``if they take your submission on Thursday and it goes up on the arXiv most recent publications list, it's up for all of Friday, Saturday, and Sunday...so it gets more days of exposure...It improves your odds that somebody will notice your thing.''} P8 describes the pressure on her students to promote their work: \textit{``social media, like promoting one's research has become such a big thing and I think students...are realizing, `Oh it's not enough for me to, y'know, come up with a paper, post it on arXiv, get it accepted.
+I also need to tweet about it.'
 It's frankly quite exhausting...[before] the only way you promote your paper is it shows up at the conference and hopefully, y'know, some famous computer vision researchers will come up and look.''} She talks about how her advisor would bring his friends over to her poster, and that was all the advertising she needed to get noticed, but that strategy no longer works as well in the modern crowded field of computer vision.

 Again this pattern resembles one from computer graphics.
 P12 describes the importance of videos in SIGGRAPH: \textit{``in graphics the conventional wisdom has been it's useful to have, not only do the paper...but to also show a video that really highlights and explains the work.
-And if you do a good job of explaining it, people find it compelling.''} These videos were considered part of the paper submission and peer reviewed alongside the text, which led authors to invest heavily in the quality of their videos: \textit{``SIGGRAPH quality, production quality was very high.
-There was also a lot of, you know, the entertainment industry, etc. also published in SIGGRAPH so they knew how to make very good videos.
-And then everybody sort of upped their game to match that, right?''} While SIGGRAPH-style video demos did not become a central part of the computer vision publication process during this period, we may still see increased emphasis on video communication going forward, as people do \textit{``find it compelling.''}
+And if you do a good job of explaining it, people find it compelling.''} These videos were considered part of the paper submission and peer reviewed alongside the text, which led authors to invest heavily in the quality of their videos.